Counsellor specialising in grief & loss

 If you are interested in working with me, in the first instance, please email me at jmolloyuk@gmail.com.

-An hours session with me is £70.
+An hour long session with me is £70.

 Payment is made by bank transfer on the day of the appointment.